nevrome/currycarbon/presentations/CAA2022_LittleMinions.md

 - A simple radiocarbon calibration software library in and for Haskell
   - Intercept calibration
-  - Sums and products of post-calibration probability distributions
+  - Sums and products of calibrated dates
   - Reasonably fast

 ---